 Why don’t we digitise this problem by having a single website booking service for all the different transport providers?
 That would cut down the loss of communication and not result in train staff having to be reliant on their printed notes of each customer, and where they’re needed next.

-Overall, these three changes may seem quite minor, but when inaccessible public transport restricts your ability to use it on a regular basis, it’s just another added stress and anxiety when travelling.
+Overall, these 3 changes may seem quite minor, but when inaccessible public transport restricts your ability to use it on a regular basis, it’s just another added stress and anxiety when travelling.

 Join our campaign